Nairobi

+Nairobi (abbreviated as NBO, NBI or NRB) is the capital and largest city of Kenya, located in the south-central part of the country.
+As of 2024, it has a population of 4.8 million and a metropolitan population of 5.7 million, making it the 11th most populous city in Africa.
+Nicknamed the “Green City in the Sun,” Nairobi is uniquely notable for being the only capital city in the world that hosts a national park within its boundaries, and its name originates from the Maasai phrase Enkare Nyirobi, meaning “place of cool waters."

-Nairobi is home of the Kenyan Parliament Buildings and hosts thousands of Kenyan businesses and over 1000 major international companies and organizations, including the United Nations Environment Programme (UN Environment) and the United Nations Office at Nairobi (UNON).
-Nairobi is an established hub for business and culture.
-The Nairobi Securities Exchange (NSE) is one of the largest in Africa and the second-oldest exchange on the continent.
-It is Africa's fourth-largest exchange in terms of trading volume, capable of making 10 million trades a day.
-It also contains the Nairobi National Park.
+As the capital of the country, Nairobi is home to the Kenyan Parliament Buildings, the State House and the Supreme Court Building.
+It is the major financial and economic hub of East Africa, hosting thousands of Kenyan businesses and international companies and organisations, including the United Nations Environment Programme (UN Environment) and the United Nations Office at Nairobi (UNON).
+The Nairobi Securities Exchange (NSE) is one of the largest stock exchanges in Africa and the second-oldest exchange on the continent.
+It is Africa's fourth-largest stock exchange in terms of trading volume, capable of making 10 million trades a day.
 Nairobi joined the UNESCO Global Network of Learning Cities in 2010.

+Nairobi was founded in 1898 by colonial authorities in British East Africa, as a rail depot on the Uganda–Kenya Railway.
+It was favoured by the authorities as an ideal resting place due to its high elevation, temperate climate, and adequate water supply.
+The town quickly grew to replace Mombasa as the capital of Kenya in 1907.

+After independence in 1963, Nairobi became the capital of the Republic of Kenya.
+During Kenya's early period, the city became a centre for the coffee, tea and sisal industries.
+The successive post-independence governments have built and turned Nairobi into a modern metropolitan city with a diverse population and a growing economy.

 History

 Early years

-The site of Nairobi was originally part of an uninhabited swamp.
-The name Nairobi itself comes from the Maasai expression meaning "cool waters", referring to the cold water stream which flowed through the area.
+The site of Nairobi was originally a swamp land occupied by a pastoralist people, the Maasai, the long-distance trader community, Akamba People, as well as the agriculturalist Kikuyu people.
+The name Nairobi comes from the Maasai expression meaning 'cool waters', referring to the cold water stream which flowed through the area.
 With the arrival of the Uganda Railway, the site was identified by Sir George Whitehouse for a store depot, shunting ground and camping ground for the Indian labourers working on the railway.

 Whitehouse, chief engineer of the railway, favoured the site as an ideal resting place due to its high elevation, temperate climate, adequate water supply and being situated before the steep ascent of the Limuru escarpments.
-His choice was however criticised by officials within the Protectorate government who felt the site was too flat, poorly drained and relatively infertile.
+His choice was criticised by officials within the Protectorate government who felt the site was too flat, poorly drained and relatively infertile.